Category: Learning

 Stick that in your head

 Here’s a ‘quote’ I came up with on one of my runs one day.
 Someday I should turn this into a lecture.
-Perhaps uttered at the end of a class period: Stick that in your head, so that when you … Continue reading
+Perhaps uttered at the end of a class period: Stick that in your head, so that when you need it, you’ll have it.
+More fully: Stick that in your head, so that when …

 Parenting, math, and the Growth Mindset